In the event a student transported by HSTS is deemed missing or unaccounted for, everything must be done to determine the location of the student.

 The school, HSTS, the bus operator and the parent/guardian shall put forth a combined effort to locate a missing student.

-STEPS TO TAKE WHEN A STUDENT IS DECLARED MISSING
+STEPS TO TAKE WHEN A STUDENT IS DEEMED MISSING

 Responsibilities of the Bus Driver:

-1. As soon as a student is reported missing, immediately notify the school bus operator’s dispatcher by radio and give the exact location of the bus;
+- As soon as a student is reported missing, immediately notify their dispatcher by radio and give the exact location of the bus;

-3. Ask the students to remain in their seats and inspect the bus, looking under the seats, to determine whether the student is still on the bus;
+- Ask the students to remain in their seats and inspect the bus, looking under the seats, to determine whether the student is on the bus; and

 Responsibilities of the School Bus Operator:

-1. As soon as a student is declared missing by a bus driver, contact the drivers of the other buses servicing the same school, to check whether the student may have boarded the wrong bus;
+- As soon as a student is deemed missing by a bus driver, contact the drivers of the other buses servicing the same school, to check whether the student may have boarded the wrong bus;

-5. If the student is found at school, notify the parent waiting at the bus stop that their student is still at school and they must contact the school to arrange pick up;
+- If the student is found at school, notify the parent waiting at the bus stop that their child is still at school and they must contact the school to arrange pick up;

-If the student still cannot be found after the first search (phone calls made to the school and the parent or guardian of the missing student), notify the police immediately (911) and follow their instructions.
+If the student cannot be located after the first search (phone calls made to the school and the parent or guardian of the missing student), notify the police immediately (911) and follow their instructions.

-14. Submit a written report to HSTS within 24 hours of the incident, explaining the facts and reasons for the incident.
+5. Submit a report to HSTS within 24 hours of the incident.

 Responsibilities of the School Principal:

-4. Contact the family to find out whether the student is at home or whether someone else came to pick up the student from school;
+- Contact the family to find out whether the student is at home or whether someone else came to pick up the student from school; and,

-6. Stay at school and remain in constant contact with the school bus operator and HSTS until the student is found; and
+- Stay at the school and remain in constant contact with the school bus operator and HSTS until the student is found.